-- Complete a short online learning component consisting of guided reading in preparation of the course and forum discussions; - Develop and submit a set of personal advocacy objectives for the visit to Geneva. - Prepare some advocacy tools/documents to support advocacy activities in Geneva.
+- Complete a short online learning component consisting of guided reading in preparation of the course and forum discussions (approximately 12 hours of work over six weeks); - Develop and submit a set of personal advocacy objectives for the visit to Geneva. - Prepare some advocacy tools/documents to support advocacy activities in Geneva.